Cavity wall: Components

 A cavity wall is composed of two masonry walls separated by an air space.
 The outer wall is made of brick and faces the outside of the building structure.
 The inner wall may be constructed of masonry units such as concrete block, structural clay, brick or reinforced concrete.
 These two walls are fastened together with metal ties or bonding blocks.
 The ties strengthen the cavity wall.

-The water barrier is a thin membrane that keeps moisture away from the cavity side of the interior wall.
+The water barrier is a water-resistant membrane, either applied as a film or as a troweled or sprayed liquid to the inner side of the cavity.

 The flashing component is important.
 Its main purpose is to direct water out of the cavity.
 Metal flashing usually extends from the interior wall through the outer wall and a weep hole with a downward curve allows the water to drain.
 Flashing systems in cavity walls are typically located close to the base of the wall, so that it will collect the water that goes down the wall.

 Weep holes are drainage holes left in the exterior wall of the cavity wall, to provide an exit way for water in the cavity.

 Expansion and control joints do not have to be aligned in cavity walls.

 In modern cavity wall construction, cavity insulation is typically added.
 This construction makes it possible to add a continuous insulation layer between the two wythes and, vertically, through the slabs, which minimizes thermal bridges.
+However, industry recommendations, often mandated by building codes, typically require that a cavity wall maintain at least a 1 in drainage space free of masonry elements or insulation.

 Insulation

-Cavity wall insulation is used to reduce heat loss through a cavity wall by filling the air space with material that inhibits heat transfer.
-This immobilises the air within the cavity (air is still the actual insulator), preventing convection, and can substantially reduce space heating costs.
+Cavity wall insulation is used to reduce heat loss through a cavity wall by filling a portion of the air space with material that inhibits heat transfer.